-In this guide, you will learn how to set up a development environment in under 5 minutes to trigger a PHLO.
+Using this guide, you can set up a development environment in five minutes to trigger a PHLO.

 • Install the Plivo Java package by adding the dependency in pom.xml